MaxtBIT/HyperReconNet/README.md

 >>>...<br/>
 >>>--testn/<br/>

+A few descriptions of datasets can be checked in [README]().
 Note that, every image for testing is saved as several 2D images according to different channels.
 In addition, only the central areas with 512 * 512 * 31 are compared in testing.

 ## Environment
 Python 3.6.2<br/>